ajitonelsonn/EcoLafaek/mobile_backend/README.md

 #### TiDB Vector Storage

-All embeddings are stored in TiDB using VECTOR(1024) columns:
+All embeddings are stored in TiDB using VECTOR(1024) columns for future analysis:

 ```sql
 CREATE TABLE analysis_results (